HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-3 Feed lines.md

 #### Understanding Loss in Feed Lines
 > **Key Information:** The higher the frequency, the more **loss** you'll have in coax.
 A **3 dB loss** means you're losing **half** your power before it reaches the antenna.
 Power lost in feed lines is converted to heat.

-No coax is perfect—some of your power is always lost as heat before it even makes it to the antenna.
+No coax is perfect — some of your power is always lost as heat before it even makes it to the antenna.
 The higher the frequency, the worse the loss.
 That's why satellite dishes often put the transmitter *right at the antenna* instead of running a long coax cable. {{< link id="T9B05" >}} {{< link id="T7C07" >}}

 #### Potential Problems with Feed Lines
 > **Key Information:** Water, UV damage, loose connectors, and too many adapters can all cause *signal loss* and mess up your feed line.